 Burg Hohenwerfen – the 900-year-old fortress

 From the lower car park and bus terminal to the winding climb up to Eisriesenwelt, you’ll spot a storybook castle on a hill, raised high above the Salzach River.
-This 11th-century built, 900-year-old military fortification called Burg Hohenwerfen still dominates at its 155m, overlooking Salzburgerland’s ring of towns and cities.
+This 11th-century military fortification, built 900 years ago, still dominates at 155m, overlooking Salzburgerland’s ring of towns and cities.

 Adventure and Adrenalin

-- The Geisterberg (Ghost mountain) is fun for families with activates at the top of Gernkogel Mountain at 1,800 m reachable via the Alpendorf Gondola.
-Without kids, it’s suitable for those craving new walking trails and panoramic surroundings.
+- The Geisterberg (Ghost mountain) is fun for families with activities at the top of Gernkogel Mountain at 1,800 m reachable via the Alpendorf Gondola.
+Even without children in tow, it’s suitable for those seeking new walking trails and panoramic views.

-- St. Johann is also situated in a 300km long Tauern Cycle Route that leads from Krimml through St. Johann and Salzburg to Passau for those looking for a more extended biking tour.
+- St. Johann is also situated along the 300km-long Tauern Cycle Route, which leads from Krimml through St. Johann and Salzburg to Passau for those seeking a longer biking tour.

 Further Planning for Visiting St. Johann in Salzburg